-The life cycle of an emergency is a four-phase process that includes: 1) preparedness; 2) response; 3) recovery; and 4) mitigation.
+The life cycle of an emergency is a four-phase process that includes: (1) preparedness, (2) response, (3) recovery, and (4) mitigation.
 Other descriptions of emergency-related activities often refer to support provided "before, during, and after" emergencies.
 Preparedness involves the actions taken before an emergency to save lives and conduct response and rescue operations.
 This can include developing and testing plans, training staff, and educating consumers.
 Response refers to the actions taken during an emergency to save and preserve lives and prevent further property damage.
-Recovery involves both the short-term and long-term efforts to restore affected communities following a disaster, including establishing temporary housing for displaced persons.
-Mitigation includes any activities that reduce the loss of life and property and to lessen the impact of a disaster, such as purchasing flood insurance.
-It is important to note that the emergency cycle phases are interconnected, and activities conducted in one phase influence and may happen alongside those of another phase; e.g., beginning recovery operations while a response continues.
+Recovery involves both the short-term and long-term efforts to restore affected communities following an emergency, including establishing temporary housing for displaced persons.
+Mitigation includes any activities that reduce the loss of life and property and lessen the impact of an emergency, such as purchasing flood insurance.
+It is important to note that the emergency cycle phases are interconnected, and activities conducted in one phase influence and may happen alongside those of another phase (e.g., beginning recovery operations while a response continues).